 Free school meals

-There are universal free school meal policies for certain school years in schools in England, Scotland and Wales.
+There are universal free school meal policies for certain school years in schools in England and Scotland.
 In addition, free school meals are available to some children depending on individual circumstances, for example the receipt of certain types of benefits.
 To find out if your child is eligible visit the links on the right hand side of this page.

 If a child is entitled to a free school meal, they should not be excluded because they have coeliac disease.